philquist/claude-code-tips/system-prompt/UPGRADING.md

 This appears as a harmless orphan section header but keeps the API happy.

+**Why remove code-references?** The original instructs Claude to cite code with `file_path:line_number` format.
+Removing it saves ~360 chars but loses the citation behavior.
+This is an intentional tradeoff - if you prefer line number citations, delete the `code-references` patch files.

 ## Variable case sensitivity

 **Symptoms:** `[object Object]` in prompt, `subagent_type=undefined`